triggermesh/docs/docs/guides/gettingstarted.md

 Congratulations you will have started your first service, if you do not use it, it will automatically scale to zero and wake up when you need to.

-## Creating a service with its manifest
+## Creating a Service with its Manifest

 If you know the Knative API already you can choose to paste the Service YAML manifest in the wizard directly.